jwyang/jwyang.github.io/_pages/about.md

 Prior to joining Microsoft at March 2020, I earned my Ph.D. in Computer Science from School of Interactive Computing at [Georgia Tech](https://www.gatech.edu) with thesis "Structured Visual Understanding, Generation and Reasoning".
 I was honored to be supervised by [Prof. Devi Parikh](https://cc.gatech.edu/~parikh/) and work closely with [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/).
 Here is my old [GT homepage](https://www.cc.gatech.edu/~jyang375/).

-**If you are interested in working with me as a research intern, please feel free to drop me an email through jianwei.yang at microsoft dot com or jw2yang at gatech dot edu.**
+**If you are interested in working with me as a research intern, please feel free to drop me an email through jianwei.yang at microsoft dot com.**

 <h2><img src="/images/fire.png" width="3%"/> <span style="color:red; font-family:Papyrus">News</span></h2>